 Israel tightens encirclement of Gaza City as Blinken urges more civilian protection — or else there will be "no partners for peace"

-U.S. Secretary of State Antony Blinken urged Israel on Friday to ensure more humanitarian aid and do more to protect Palestinian civilians in Gaza or else there will be "no partners for peace."
-Israel warned that it was on high alert for attacks on its border with Lebanon as fears grew that the conflict could widen.
+U.S. Secretary of State Antony Blinken urged Israel on Friday to ensure more humanitarian aid and do more to protect Palestinian civilians in Gaza, or else there will be "no partners for peace."
+Meanwhile, Israel warned that it was on high alert for attacks on its northern border with Lebanon as fears grew that the conflict could widen.

 Israeli troops tightened their encirclement of Gaza City, the focus of their campaign to crush the enclave's ruling Hamas militants, who launched a brutal attack on Israeli communities that started the war.